postcss/postcss-mixins/README.md

 ### Function Mixin

-This type of mixin gives you full power of JavaScript to make any magic in mixin.
-Yoou can define this mixins in `mixins` option.
+This type of mixin gives you full power of JavaScript.
+You can define this mixins in `mixins` option.

 This type is ideal for CSS hacks or business logic.

+First argument will be `@mixin` node, that called this mixin.
+You can insert your declarations or rule before or after this node.
+Other arguments will be taken from at-rule parameters.

-See [PostCSS API] to know what you can do in function.
+See [PostCSS API] about nodes API.

 ```js
 require('postcss-mixins')({